Sri Lankan Constitution of 1972: History

 The United Front, led by Sirimavo Bandaranaike's Sri Lanka Freedom Party, won the 1970 general election with a two-thirds majority.
 As Prime Minister, Bandaranaike convened a number of committees to draft a new constitution, including a drafting committee chaired by the Minister for Constitutional Affairs, Colvin R. de Silva.

+On 19 July 1970, around 1,500 people, including parliamentarians and academics, gathered at the Navarangahala of Royal College, Colombo, where a Constitution Drafting Board chaired by Stanley Thilakaratne was appointed.

 The resulting document was tabled in parliament, voted on and adopted on 22 May 1972 by a vote of 119 to 16 against.

+Article 1 of this constitution declared Sri Lanka to be a free, sovereign and independent republic, while Article 2 declared it to be a unitary state.

 Impact and criticism

 The 1972 constitution paved the way for Sri Lanka to become a republic, cutting the final ties with its colonial past and British influence, and imparted a firm leftist nature to the state, allowing for the heavily socialist economic policies of the Bandaranaike government.

 The main opposition party at the time, the United National Party (UNP), voted against the constitution's adoption on the following grounds: